EEC193AB-master/kartikp7LabA1/README.md

 1. Use provided ground truth bounding box (`gt_box`) to add a green colored box on the image.
 Hint: use `cv2.rectangle()`
 2. Complete the `compute_iou()` function that computes intersection over union (IoU) given two input boxes.
 Hint: see lecture slides for Object Detection.
-3. You are given a `predictions` array with 4 predicted boxes. plot each of them individually on the image in rede, along with the ground truth on each image.
-As the titel of the image, please include the prediction number (1 - 4) and the IoU score.
+3. You are given a `predictions` array with 4 predicted boxes. plot each of them individually on the image in red, along with the ground truth on each image.
+As the title of the image, please include the prediction number (1 - 4) and the IoU score.

 Instructions are also provided in the notebook.
 Please see the expected output for pre-lab below: